Policies and Procedures

 1. Prevent Duty.

-Kids’ Corner Limited serve arguably the most vulnerable and impressionable members of society.
+Kids’ Corner serve arguably the most vulnerable and impressionable members of society.
 The Early Years Foundation Stage accordingly places clear duties on providers to keep children safe and promote their welfare.
 It makes clear that to protect children in their care, providers must be alert to any safeguarding and child protection issues in the child’s life at home or elsewhere (paragraph 3.4 EYFS).
 Early years providers must take action to protect children from harm and should be alert to harmful behaviour by other adults in the child’s life.

 Possible signs: Changes in family behaviour, Changes in the children’s behaviour, e.g. aggression towards others, Comments made by a child which may cause concern, e.g. commenting on what their mummy or daddy has said, talking about fighting for ‘the cause’ etc. Comments made by family members, e.g. about certain faiths, beliefs, cultures, Any other signs that family members may be showing extremism.